yoember/yoember.github.io/index.md

 * In terms of feedback on a form, there is a really cool solution on bootstrap: http://getbootstrap.com/css/#forms-control-validation (Check the "With optional icons" section.)

 Please try to implement the above requirements.
-When you're finished, you can check out my repository (the contact logic in my repository is located at `library-app/app/models/contact.js` because of how we refactor things later).
+When you're finished, you can check out my repository (the contact logic in my repository is already located at `library-app/app/models/contact.js` because of how we refactor things later, however you can see in this earlier commit, that validation was [placed in the controller](https://github.com/zoltan-nz/library-app/blob/60ab93f51e8f488cde6c2e52d28a978370323858/app/controllers/contact.js)).
 I am pretty sure that your solution will be much better than mine. ;)

 ## <a name='lesson-3'></a>Lesson 3